Supervisory Framework

 Overall Risk Rating categories

-An institution’s Overall Risk Rating (ORR) considers the following risk categories:
+An institution’s Overall Risk Rating (ORR) considers the following rating categories:

 • business risk